faisitalia/OpenMed-PoC/INSTALL.md

 - replace also `<your-host-name>` for `ssl` keys and
 - check that the `ssl.cert` and `ssl.key` points to the correct files for your SSL certificates

+The server can be further configured in many ways, changing the mailer, tuning the conferences and much more, editing manually the `./server/config.js`.

 <a name="installation"/>

 # Installation